utsanjan/Emotion-Recognition/README.md

 ```

 ### 6️⃣ Train the Model
-You can train either the baseline CNN or transfer-learning model.
+You can train either the baseline CNN or the transfer-learning model.

 **Baseline CNN:**
 ```bash